Executing as You Generate: Hiding Execution Latency in LLM Code Interpreters: Experiment Setup

 \subsection{Benchmarks}

-We use four benchmarks where the LLMs are required to produce executable Python scripts.
-These benchmarks cover various task scenarios including \textbf{DSBench}~\cite{dsbench2024} and \textbf{DABench}~\cite{dabench2024} for data analysis, \textbf{PandasPlotBench}~\cite{pandasplotbench2024} for data visualization, and \textbf{GitChameleon}~\cite{gitchameleon2025} for version-specific code generation: \begin{itemize} \item \textbf{DSBench} and \textbf{DABench} are both benchmarks that evaluate LLMs on data analysis tasks, where the model is given tabular data files along with natural language questions and must generate executable Python scripts to derive the answers.
+We use four benchmarks where the LLMs are required to produce executable Python scripts. \begin{itemize} \item \textbf{DSBench}~\cite{dsbench2024} and \textbf{DABench}~\cite{dabench2024} are both benchmarks that evaluate LLMs on data analysis tasks, where the model is given tabular data files along with natural language questions and must generate executable Python scripts to derive the answers.
 DSBench is sourced from Modeloff financial analysis competitions and Kaggle challenges, featuring 442 data analysis tasks with realistic settings such as long task descriptions, multimodal backgrounds, and multi-table structures.
 DABench provides 257 data analysis questions derived from real-world CSV files crawled from GitHub.

-\item \textbf{PandasPlotBench} is a human-curated benchmark for evaluating LLMs' ability to generate data visualization code.
+\item \textbf{PandasPlotBench}~\cite{pandasplotbench2024} (PdPlotBench) is a human-curated benchmark for evaluating LLMs' ability to generate data visualization code.
 It contains 175 tasks, each requiring the model to produce plotting code given a natural language description and a Pandas DataFrame specification.
-The tasks are derived from the Matplotlib gallery and cover a range of chart types.

-\item \textbf{GitChameleon} is a manually curated benchmark that evaluates LLMs' ability to generate version-specific Python code.
+\item \textbf{GitChameleon}~\cite{gitchameleon2025} is a manually curated benchmark that evaluates LLMs' ability to generate version-specific Python code.
 It contains 116 code completion problems, each conditioned on a particular library version and accompanied by executable unit tests.
 Unlike conventional code generation benchmarks, GitChameleon specifically tests whether models can produce code compatible with a specified version of a library, reflecting real-world scenarios where developers are constrained to specific dependency versions. \end{itemize}